Mindful Eating For Digestive Health

 To practice mindful eating, it is important to eat slowly.
 Slowing down your eating pace allows your body to properly digest and absorb the nutrients from your food.
 It also gives you the opportunity to notice when you start feeling satisfied or full, preventing overeating.
 Pay attention to how quickly you are eating and consciously slow down your pace, taking small bites and pausing between each one.

-See also Mindful Eating And Mindfulness Meditation
+See also Mindful Eating For Children

 Chew your food thoroughly